Sayreville War Memorial High School: Championships

-The boys track team won the Group IV spring track state championship in 2014.
+The boys track team won the Group IV spring / outdoor track state championship in 2014.

 Hazing

-On October 6, 2014, in the wake of a criminal investigation into allegations of repeated serious hazing among members of the football team, Sayreville's school superintendent Richard Labbe, himself a former assistant football coach at SWMHS, announced the cancellation of the remainder of the high school's 2014 football season for its varsity, junior varsity and freshman teams.
+On October 6, 2014, in the wake of a criminal investigation into allegations of repeated serious hazing among members of the football team.
+Sayreville's school superintendent Richard Labbe, himself a former assistant football coach at SWMHS, announced the cancellation of the remainder of the high school's 2014 football season for its varsity, junior varsity and freshman teams.
 The school suspended seven students after county prosecutors charged them with crimes including sexual assault of their younger teammates, in a case that received widespread media coverage and "focused national attention on hazing".
 The athletic director resigned; the head coach was transferred to an elementary school; and the seven students remained suspended for the duration of the 2014–2015 school year.
 By August 2015, six of them were sentenced to probation and community service for lesser crimes ranging from hazing to simple assault.
 The seventh criminal case was settled in February 2016.
 According to junior varsity players, "the same thing had been done to them by upperclassmen when they were freshmen.
 It's been going on for a long time."

 Administration

-The current principal is Dale Rubino.
-His core administration team includes three vice principals: Michael Salum, Megan Romero, and Katelyn Zurawski.
+The school's principal is Richard Gluchowski.
+His core administration team includes the three vice principals.